containerd/stargz-snapshotter/docs/overview.md

 Stargz snapshotter is implemented as a [proxy plugin](https://github.com/containerd/containerd/blob/04985039cede6aafbb7dfb3206c9c4d04e2f924d/PLUGINS.md#proxy-plugins) daemon (`containerd-stargz-grpc`) for containerd.
 When containerd starts a container, it queries the rootfs snapshots to stargz snapshotter daemon through an unix socket.
-This snapshotter remotely mounts queried stargz layers from registries to the node and provides these mount points as remote snapshots to containerd.
+This snapshotter remotely mounts queried eStargz layers from registries to the node and provides these mount points as remote snapshots to containerd.

 Containerd recognizes this plugin through an unix socket specified in the configuration file (e.g. `/etc/containerd/config.toml`).
 Stargz snapshotter can also be used through Kubernetes CRI by specifying the snapshotter name in the CRI plugin configuration.
-We assume that you are using containerd newer than at least [commit `d8506bf`](https://github.com/containerd/containerd/commit/d8506bfd7b407dcb346149bcec3ed3c19244e3f1)
+We assume that you are using containerd (> v1.4.2).

 ```toml
 version = 2